 Get the most out of the features of your home loan account

 The features of your loan can often be just as important to minimising costs as your home loan rate.
 In this sense, it might be worth opting for a mortgage with a slightly higher rate, if its features can bring other forms of savings.

 Mortgages may have features that can help you save and spend smarter, freeing up money for extra repayments.

 Some loans offer access to rewards programs which let you accrue points that can be redeemed for goods and services, such as flights that you would otherwise have paid for out of your own pocket.

 Offset accounts can be used to cut interest costs by lowering the loan balance you pay interest on.
 With an offset starting balance of $10,000 you’d save around $30,155 and pay off your loan a year earlier, on the same $450,000 mortgage with an interest rate of 4.75%.

 Pay more now, less in the long run

 Of course, you could also lower the balance by paying more off the loan.
-There are several ways to do this without really noticing.

-Continuing to pay the higher amount on a $450,000 loan over 30 years after a 0.25% rate cut (from 5% to 4.75% in this example) will shave almost $47,000 off the interest charged over the term of the loan.
+Our Macquarie extra repayments calculator shows that continuing to pay the higher amount on a $450,000 loan over 30 years after a 0.25% rate cut (from 5% to 4.75% in this example) will shave $27,516.25 off the total interest charged, and 1 year and 9 months from the term of the loan.